pomonam/kronfluence/DOCUMENTATION.md

 You can use the largest possible batch size that does not result in OOM.
 Typically, the batch size for fitting Lambda matrices should be smaller than that used for fitting covariance matrices.

-**What should I do when data loader is slow or if I want to use collate_fn for data loaders?**

 ---

 ### Score Configuration